udacity-om/ud_self_driving_car_engineer/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Example of a distortion-corrected image.

-The image is corrected for distortion as mentioned in  Camera Calibration section above.
-Helper function undistortImage() is used to undistort the image as shown below.
-Both images may look same but notice the difference in the hood in bottom corners:
+The image is corrected for distortion(line 10, cell 11, advanced_lane_lines.ipynb) as mentioned in  Camera Calibration section above.
+Helper function `undistortImage()` is used to undistort the image as shown below.
+Both images may look same but notice the difference in the hood in the bottom corners:

 ![alt text][image3]

 #### 2. Example of the transformed image.

-The image is warped as mentioned in Perspective Transform section above.
-Helper function warpImage() is used to warp the image as shown below:
+The image is warped(line 13, cell 11, advanced_lane_lines.ipynb) as mentioned in Perspective Transform section above.
+Helper function `warpImage()` is used to warp the image as shown below:

 ![alt text][image4]

 #### 3. Color Filtering and gradient filtering to create a thresholded binary image.

-The lane lines are in either yellow or white color, so I used yellow and white color filters on the RGB image to generate a binary image(line number x-x of cell x).
-I also applied sobel x filter to generate another binary image(line number x-x of cell x).
-I combined these two binary images to form the final binary image(line number x-x of cell x).
+The lane lines are in either yellow or white color, so I used yellow and white color filters on the RGB image to generate a binary image(line 3-6, cell 5, advanced_lane_lines.ipynb).
+I used the website http://colorizer.org/ to help me get range for yellow and white colors(line 2-5, cell 2, advanced_lane_lines.ipynb).
+I also applied sobel x filter to generate another binary image(line 9-11, cell 5, advanced_lane_lines.ipynb).
+The threshold was decided after trail and error.
+The color filter and sobel filter compliment each other by detecting lane lines when the other filter cannot.
+I combined these two binary images to form the final binary image(line 14-15, cell 5, advanced_lane_lines.ipynb).
 Here's an example of my output for this step.

 ![alt text][image5]

+An example where the color and sobel filters compliment each other:

+![alt text][image6]

 #### 4. Identifing lane-line pixels and fit their positions with a polynomial